How can we help you?

 SUNSEEKER FAMOUS FIVE

-Sunseeker support the Aston Martin Red Bull Racing Formula One Team for the 2018 Monaco Grand Prix, and enter into an official FIFA partnership for World Cup Russia.
+Sunseeker support the Aston Martin Red Bull Racing Formula One Team for the 2018 Monaco Grand Prix, and enter into an official FIFA partnership for World Cup.
 In 2020, Sunseeker signs frame agreement with Rolls Royce for MTU engines.

 THE FUTURE IS NOW [TODAY]

-We have continued to develop and perfect our yachts.
-Technical and design excellence has always been fundamental to the very fabric of our being as a leading yacht manufacturer.
-Our extensive new product development plan will double the Sunseeker range to 22 boats by 2023.
-Most recently, we launched not one but five new models at the same time, reflecting the extraordinary pace of product development and a feat never before seen in the company’s history.
+Sunseeker have continued to develop and perfect their yachts.
+Technical and design excellence has always been fundamental to the very fabric of being a leading yacht manufacturer.
+Extensive new product development plan will double the Sunseeker range to 22 boats by 2023.
+Most recently, Sunseeker launched not one but five new models at the same time, reflecting the extraordinary pace of product development and a feat never before seen in the company’s history.

 PRIMED FOR FUTURE GROWTH [TODAY]

-We continue to expand our first-class dealer network around the world.
-In 2021, we appointed NextWave Yachting as our new distributor serving Hong Kong, and OneWater Marine as our principal US distributor.
+Sunseeker continue to expand our first-class dealer network around the world.
+In 2021, Sunseeker appointed NextWave Yachting as new distributor serving Hong Kong, and OneWater Marine as the principal US distributor.
 This strategic change provides the ultimate support for clients as Sunseeker continues to grow.

 TRIBUTE TO ROBERT BRAITHWAITE CBE, DL (1943 - 2019)